-FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$43,300.62
+FINDING 1: THE DISTRICT DID NOT ACCURATELY REPORT SOME STUDENT DATA, RESULTING IN AN OVERPAYMENT OF \$10,227.73

-Auditors determined that the District inaccurately reported the student data for 22 students for FY 2018, FY 2019, and FY 2020.
-Specifically, auditors found that 9 students had an incorrectly reported FTE, five students had not attended the District, eight students' tuitions were not paid and attended another school district, and one student adjusted above was also funded with an additional SPED weight.
-As a result of these errors, the District's ADM was overreported by 7.738.
-As a result, the District was overfunded by \$43,300.62 in Basic State Aid.
+Auditors determined that the District inaccurately reported the student data for 14 students for FY2018, FY2019 and FY2020.
+Specifically, auditors found that five students were reported with incorrect enrollment dates, three preschool students were reported with an incorrect 100th day, two pre-school students were reported but not eligible for funding, two students had not attended the District, and finally, two students had an incorrectly reported FTE.
+In addition, three of the students that had data reported incorrectly were also funded with a SPED category.
+As a result of these errors, the District's ADM was overreported by 1.7053.
+As a result, the District was overfunded by \$10,227.73 in Basic State Aid.
 According to A.R.S. § 15-915, ADE needs to recover these monies from the District.